Thanks to Dr. Doug Shevlin for alerting me to the following article recently posted on phys.org:

 In 1546, for instance, he was assuring his sixth wife Catherine Parr, that he would not send her to the Tower of London when soldiers arrived to arrest her.
 He launched into a tirade against the soldiers, having forgotten that he had given that order the day before.

-Other occasional side effects of are growth hormone deficiency and hypogonadism, which may lead to metabolic syndrome and impotence, respectively.
+Other occasional side effects of traumatic brain injury are growth hormone deficiency and hypogonadism, which may lead to metabolic syndrome and impotence, respectively.
 Despite the womanizing reputation of his youth, Henry had difficulty completing sexual intercourse as far back as his marriage to his second wife, Ann Boleyn, in 1533, some evidence suggests.

 Other ailments attributed to Henry—such as syphilis, diabetes, or Cushing Syndrome, a condition marked by weight gain and obesity—seem less likely in light of the available evidence, said the study's authors, noting that traumatic brain injury best explains most of his behavioral abnormalities.